 Do you know?

-That was the president from the gaggle yesterday.
+All right, that was the president from the gaggle yesterday.

-a guy that once held back exculpatory evidence in a case, lost nine zero in a Supreme Court overturn and lost in a case that he had put four Merrill executives in jail by the Fifth Circuit Court of Appeals, uh, and the tactics have been brought into question as Sidney Powell has described many times on this program.
+a guy that once held back exculpatory evidence in a case, lost 9-0 in a Supreme Court overturn and lost in a case that he had put four Merrill executives in jail by the Fifth Circuit Court of Appeals.

 It's not going to happen.

-I I accept that the president basically is telegraphing, well, I've got nothing to hide.
+I accept that the president basically is telegraphing.

-I don't think this is Jeff Sessions, by the way, in any way, uh, going after Devin Nunes and wanting to know what's in the memo, although I'm sure they already know.
+I don't think this is Jeff Sessions, by the way, in any way, going after Devin Nunes and wanting to know what's in the memo, although I'm sure they already know.

-Uh and Devin Nunes of the House Intel Committee is saying, excuse me, but we're investigating you.
+And Devin Nunes of the House Intel Committee is saying, excuse me, but we're investigating you, and we're not going to tell you what we have.

 And so many other things.

-Was there in fact, you know, a special well now?
+Was there, in fact, you know, a special, well, now there's talk of a second special counsel.

-Then, of course, some people are suggesting after ABC News broke last night that Ron Johnson's comments about a secret society meeting off campus, meaning an off-site meeting, whether or not that was in jest or not.
+And, of course, some people are suggesting after ABC News broke last night that Ron Johnson's comments about a secret society meeting off campus, meaning an off-site meeting, whether or not that was in jest or not.

-Uh the Judiciary Committee now looks like they may question James Comey, Representative Ratcliffe wants Comey to testify about his inconsistencies.
+Representative Ratcliffe wants Comey to testify about his inconsistencies.

 That's a big deal.

-Muller, of course, I would argue the special counsel leaking hard yesterday to distract from all the negative news that has been exposed about this council, about this investigation, and things that they are not investigating.
+Mueller, of course, I would argue the special counsel leaking hard yesterday to distract from all the negative news that has been exposed about this council, about this investigation, and things that they are not investigating.

-Fascinating how the news media fixated and focused on Donald Trump saying, Oh, it looks like I was spied upon.
+Fascinating how the news media fixated and focused on Donald Trump saying, oh, it looks like I was spied upon.

 Well, in reality, he was.